Cost of Owning an Exotic Shorthair Cat

 Purchase/Adoption Cost

-Owning a Exotic Shorthair is a significant financial commitment over their 8-15 yrs lifespan.
+Owning an Exotic Shorthair is a significant financial commitment over their 8-15 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 7-12 lbs and lifespan of 8-15 yrs, the Exotic Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Plan for 7-12 lbs of animal, a 8-15 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 The Exotic Shorthair cat is distinguished among felines by its short coat, low energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Health Predisposition Summary: Exotic Shorthairs show higher-than-average incidence of PKD, breathing issues, eye problems based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.